 7. Prove Them Wrong

 Is this person telling you the same thing on a regular basis?
 Maybe you continually hear from them that you will never be as good as they are at your job or your work is always subpar, at best.
+(Some jerks like to appeal to pity to get what they want.
+Don't let them.)

 First, don’t start to believe this.
 Know your worth and don’t let anyone take that away from you.